dniklaus/wiring-skeleton/README.md

 [PlatformIO](http://platformio.org "Cross-platform build system") is the ideal foundation when developing IoT devices.
 It supports cross-platform development for many different controller boards widely used in the maker field and also for industrial applications.

 ### Installation
-#### Python 2.7
+#### Python 3.7

 **Windows**

-* download Python 2.7.x from: https://www.python.org/downloads/
+* download Python 3.7.x or later from: https://www.python.org/downloads/
-* install for all users
-* select destinationdirectory (keep default): C:\Python27\
+* select destination directory: keep default
-* add python.exe to path
+* make sure python.exe is added to path

 **Linux**

-Install Python 2.7 using your package manager.
+Install Python 3.7 or later using your package manager.

 #### PlatformIO
 Install PlatformIO using the Python Package Manager